 - a degree at the advanced (master's) level, or

-- at least four years of previous university studies (240 credits/ECTS), of which at least one year (60 credits/ECTS) must be at the advanced (master's) level
+- at least four years of previous university studies corresponding to 240 ECTS credits, of which at least one year corresponding to 60 ECTS credits must be at the advanced (master's) level

 In addition, specific requirements are connected to each position.
 These are outlined in the vacancy announcements and may relate to additional knowledge from higher education, professional experience, necessary language skills and other conditions.
-All doctoral students must possess necessary skills in written and spoken English.
+Specific English language requirements apply, see Admission requirements .